 Other than hiring a car and driving to St Foy, you can take a private transfer with Ski Lifts as above

-You can also take one of the regular Altibus coach transfers directly into resort
+You can also take one of the regular Altibus coach transfers directly into the resort.

 Grenoble Airport -145 km / approx 1 hours 45

-Altibus run a service between Grenoble and Bourg Saint Maurice from where you catch a 20 minute taxi up to resort
+Altibus run a service between Grenoble and Bourg Saint Maurice from where you catch a 20 minute taxi up to the resort.

-Alternatively, Ski Lifts (see above) have private transfers and of course, there hire car option.
+Alternatively, Ski Lifts (see above) have private transfers and of course, there is the hire car option as well.

 If you require a hire car for your ski holiday, there are a number of fantastic car rental companies based in Europe.

-Bourg Saint Maurice train station, only 15km away from Sainte Foy, enjoys two direct links a week from London by Eurostar’s Ski train.
+Bourg Saint Maurice train station, which is only 15km away from Sainte Foy, enjoys two direct links a week from London by Eurostar’s Ski train.
 A Friday night service that travels through the night and arrives in the morning and another that departs on the Saturday morning and arrives later that evening.
 The great thing about the overnight service is whilst you might lose some sleep travelling through the night, you will gain an extra half day on the mountain either side of your ski holiday.
 To book tickets and have a look at the train times go to www.eurostar.com.

 If you can’t travel at the weekends there are daily services that require a couple of changes along the way.
 The first of which is a change of stations in Paris from Gare du Nord to Paris Austerlitz station.
 From here you can catch a direct TGV service down to Bourg St Maurice (ww.raileurope.com), again with an evening arrival time.
 Whilst this option is not quite so easy, it offers flexibility as you can travel to Sainte Foy any day of the week.